revou-fsse-archive/my-rest-api/README.md

 The service is built on Node JS, using Nest JS framework.

-# Live URL
+# Live API URL

-To access the live URL API endpoint, visit: https://revou-my-rest-api.up.railway.app/
+To access the live URL API endpoint, visit: https://revou-rest-api.4rif.in/

 # Development